Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Method

-We target an open vocabulary setting for object-oriented navigation.
-Instead of making specific solutions for individual tasks, our objective is to tackle the following two object-oriented navigation tasks in a unified manner.
-We believe that handling goals specified across different modalities is a crucial aspect of an open vocabulary navigation system.

-Object Goal Navigation \textbf{(ObjectNav)} requires an embodied agent to navigate to an instance of a specified object category, like ``chair'' or ``table'', in unseen environments, using RGB and Depth cameras and a 3-DoF current pose.
-The agent explores its surroundings until it locates the first instance of the target object category.
-While in Instance-Specific Image Goal Navigation \textbf{(InstanceImageNav)}, the agent is required to navigate to a particular object instance depicted in a provided RGB image, regardless of its perspective.
-This task is more complex as it requires the agent to precisely identify one instance.
-Both tasks are object-centric, with the same evaluation protocol: episode ends upon execution of the stop action or upon reaching the timestep limit.
-Success is achieved when the agent predicts a stop action at a location where the distance to the target object is less than 1 meter and the target object is within view.
+\textbf{Object Goal Navigation (ObjectNav)}: In the ObjectNav task, the embodied agent is required to navigate to an instance of a given object category in unseen environments, such as ``chair'' or ``table''.
+The agent is equipped with RGB and Depth cameras capturing observation images and is provided with the 3-DoF current pose relative to the start position at each timestep $t$.
+The agent continuously explores its surroundings until it finds an object instance from the target category.
 The discrete action space $a_t \in \mathcal{A}$ includes \texttt{move\_forward}, \texttt{turn\_left}, \texttt{turn\_right}, \texttt{look\_up}, \texttt{look\_down}, and \texttt{stop}.
+The navigation episode ends upon execution of the stop action or upon reaching the timestep limit.
+Success is achieved when the agent predicts a stop action at a location where the distance to the target object is less than 1 meter and the target object is within view. \\ \textbf{Instance-Specific Image Goal Navigation (InstanceImageNav)}: While in the InstanceImageNav task, the embodied agent must navigate to a \textit{specific} object instance depicted in a provided RGB image.
+Compared to the ObjectNav task, InstanceImageNav is more challenging as it demands the agent to precisely identify and locate the sole target instance in the environment, which adds extra complexity to the navigation process.
+Despite this complexity, both tasks are object-centric and the evaluation protocol of ObjectNav can be directly applicable to InstanceImageNav.